I am writing this article during the height of the hurricane season which ends at the end of November.

 The east coast of the USA has just experienced hurricane Harvey and I was thinking of all the people who were buying foods for a hurricane.

-This article will help you in selecting good nutritious food for your family and help in selecting the types of foods they like.
+This article will help you in selecting good nutritious foods for a hurricane by getting the types of foods your family likes.

 These are foods that are best kept in the refrigerator, as they will become unsafe to eat, if not kept refrigerated at 40 F or frozen at 0 degrees F.